-Immediately from Fact 2.3, since in almost all14 in the examples studied here $acl(\emptyset)$ is infinite [BP21, Fact 5.26], if T admits elimination of imaginaries there is an \emptyset -definable truly binary function (given by the coding of a pair of independent points).
+Immediately from Fact 2.3, in our situation, if T admits elimination of imaginaries there is an \emptyset -definable truly binary function (given by the coding of a pair of independent points).

-Note that elimination of imaginaries immediately yields finite coding, so in proving that elimination of imaginaries fails it suffices to prove finite coding fails.
 Section 4.2 exhibits a strongly minimal theory with a truly binary function that still fails to (by Section 4.1) eliminate imaginaries, as it is not commutative.